 Physical plant, environmental services, and public safety employees are required to wear uniforms and have their I.D. cards readily available.
+Uniforms for physical plant, housekeeping and public safety are provided by the University.

 5.7.3 Work Schedule

 The regular working hours at Fontbonne University are either from 8:00 a.m. to 4:30 p.m. or 8:30 a.m. to 5:00 p.m., Monday through Friday, unless dictated otherwise by the department.